jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Problems

 Wait, wait, wait.
-FaceTime worked, so did Instagram and Netflix.
+FaceTime worked, so did Instagram and Google Maps.
 But is the medical records "lever" stuck?
 What will the ER doctor assess you by in case of a flood of patients?
 Did I hear that right, you aren't in contact with your doctor?
 What about your pharmacist?
 You're waiting on hold with your insurance company!
 Insurance is basically a bank-account for disasters, and you now during a pandemic you have no idea how much money you have?

 This all sounds like I'm talking to someone living through the 1918 Spanish Flu Pandemic.
 It's like science-fiction in reverse.
 Because, if someone in 1918 was teleported to 2020, they'd fit in just fine.

-Well, at least many of our students, teachers, and workers can work and collaborate from home in touch times.
+Well, at least many of our students, teachers, and workers can work and collaborate from home in tough times.

 WHAT!
 You’re still driving to work!
+Or worst, your work is closed!
 What the fuck is wrong with your laptop and the internet at home?
 What was the plan in case of earthquakes (San Francisco 1989), riots (Vancouver 2011), hurricanes (New Orleans 2005) , great fires (Fort McMurray 2016), and floods (New Jersey 2012)?

-How fucking fragile is our society, if one pandemic causes everything to freeze.
-Who has been is running and preparing things in our schools, companies, bureaucracies, and hospitals?

-The same people who were making us unhappy at work.
+I worked at an insurance company claims department call-centre for eight years.
+And even in an industry that supposed to plan for the worst, all of us had to drive into an office during blizzards and ice-storms.

+It's quite surreal to speak with people who had a horrible car crash on the same roads your boss is demanding you drive just do he can look over your shoulder.

+You can have a debate about telecommuting versus satellite offices.
+But, not when there's three feet of snow on the streets.

+This speaks to our society's fundamental problem.
+Regular people aren't ready for bad times because we aren't free to decide what's best for ourselves in the good times.
+And it's our fault.
+Because we've given the levers of power in our schools, companies, bureaucracies, and hospitals to the same people who were making us unhappy.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/JitteryBrokenFlickertailsquirrel' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable the sound._

 ## Unhappy is a Sign of an Unhealthy Society

-Our workplaces are riddled with micromanagement.
+Our workplaces are riddled with too many bureaucrats and managers.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel with every moment we hear "it's getting closer".

-Our society is fragile, because "eight different bosses" micro-management culture has been running our hospitals, insurance companies, pharmacists, and so many other industries for generations.
+Our society is fragile, because  our "eight different bosses" micro-management culture has been running our hospitals, insurance companies, and so many other industries, for generations.

 Your unhappiness was a warning that our society wasn't prepared for tough times.

-Because, instead of using Internet Age technologies to evolve a more antifragile way of life, we've done nothing.
+Because, instead of using Internet Age technologies to evolve a more prepared and antifragile way of life, we've done nothing.
 We let self-interested bosses tell us how to evolve.
-So, now, you're a person with super-advanced apps like Skype, Instagram, and Netflix.
+So, now, you're a person with super-advanced apps like Skype, Instagram, and Google Maps.
 But, you're watching CNN and reading random bullshit on the internet while a novel disease is searching the globe for human hosts.

 Internet Age technology can us deal with crisis far better.
 For example, watch _The Pharmicist_ on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
 If done sooner (or if the people banded together proactively), we would have found out which corrupt doctors were responsible for the oxycontin epidemic.
-With open-source software (the free technology that makes programs like Instagram possible), we could have made a simple and secure database before the epidemic happened.
+In fact, with open-source software (the free technology that makes programs like Instagram possible), we could have made a simple and secure prescription database before the epidemic happened.

-But, we didn’t use internet technologies to upgrade our civilization.
-We listened to “eight different” bosses drone on about mission statements.
+But, the people on Main Street didn’t use internet technologies to upgrade our civilization.
+Instead, we listened to “eight different” bosses drone on about mission statements.
 This made us unhappy with our everyday lives and society.
-Now it;s made us scared because we must all depend on our weakened health-care system to stop this pandemic and save millions of lives.
+Now it's made us scared because as we depend on our weakened health-care system to stop this pandemic.

 PICTURE
-_Funny and ridicules.
-But over-buying we don't really need is what average people are told and expected to do.
+_Over-buying stuff on a whom is what average people are told and expected to do.
 This might as well be Black Friday or Holiday shopping.
 These people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm.
 We could if we believed in a new philosophy that made us realize our salvation is reaching for new technologies._

 ## Our Old Health Care System

-In this TED talk, doctor Doctor Alieta Eck says when she started medical school in the early ’80s, she thought being a doctor meant making deep connections with her patients.
+In this TED talk, Doctor Alieta Eck says when she started medical school in the early ’80s, she thought being a doctor meant making deep connections with her patients.
 She dreamed about helping her people live healthier lives.
 She pictured detailed examinations, home visits, and being there when needed most.

 She got something far different.

 True to the trend ravaging our economy, what Dr. Eck was ever more micro-managing bureaucrats putting themselves in between her and her patients.
-While Dr. Eck wanted more “InstaHealth” apps connecting patients with therapists, doctors, nurses, pharmacists, and nutritionists.
+Instead of getting FaceTime or “InstaHealth” apps connecting patients with therapists, doctors, nurses, pharmacists, and nutritionists.
 What she got was more micro-managing middlemen.

 ![Health Admins](/img\diagrams\healthcare-administrators.png)
 _"Hello, Peter," memos, and eight different bosses.
 Multiplied by 3500%._

-The Left loves big government, the Right big business.
-The above is their shared result.
 A small indications of the almost countless government regulators, project managers, hospital administrators, claims adjusters, insurance underwriters, lawyers, and more memos then anyone can imagine.
 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations.

 We didn’t notice.
-Too many of us thought politics was boring and someone else's problem.
-Or we’ve been obsessed with Left/Right politics and thought “fighting for our health-care” meant picking a side between government or corporate-run health insurance.
+Too many of us thought politics was someone else's problem.
+Or, we’ve been obsessed with Left/Right politics and thought “fighting for our health-care” meant picking a side for (or against) government or corporate-run health insurance.

-While we were distracted, our hospital cleaners, nurses, and doctors were being understaffed and underpowered.
+We ended up with both.
+The Left's "Big Government" and the "Rights Big Business" gave us the 3500% increase in middle-men.
+All while our hospital cleaners, nurses, and doctors were being understaffed and underpowered.

 Talk to anyone on the frontline of today’s pandemic and ask them if they feel ready.
-Our society is like incompetent generals sending unprepared troops to fight a terrible enemy.
-Instead of planning for disasters like we do fire drills, we’ve had bureaucrats justifying more memos and paperwork.

-Dr. Eck mentions one story where she had to show (and therefore find) her high-school diploma to a government regulator because the medical degree hanging on the wall wasn’t proof enough.
-Talk to hospital cleaners, and you’ll find out they’re not trained or evaluated on well they disinfect their areas.
-No swabs tests—just more memos, meetings, and paperwork from more administrators.

-Something to think about the next time you visit the hospital.
+Surgical masks are running low.
+Cleaners don't have enough chemicals.
+Even with so many bureaucrats, no one was planning for a disaster.
+It sounds like car insurance, so I can sympathize.

 So, despite picking Left or Right in the health-care debate, and spending billions on our system, we’re all watching CNN or Fox News, buying toilet paper, and hoping for the best.
 That’s the actions of extras watching the story of their lives instead of being active players in it.
 It’s sad if you think about it.